laserson/squarify/README.md

 Pure Python implementation of the squarify treemap layout algorithm.

-Based on algorithm from Bruls, Huizing, van Wijk, "Squarified Treemaps", but implements it differently.
+Based on algorithm from [Bruls, Huizing, van Wijk, "Squarified Treemaps"](https://doi.org/10.1007/978-3-7091-6783-0_4), but implements it differently.

 Installation
 ------------

-Compatible with Python 2 and Python 3.
+Compatible with Python 2.7 and Python 3.

-Using pip:

     pip install squarify

-or using the source:

-    git clone git://github.com/laserson/squarify.git
-    cd squarify
-    python setup.py install

-The last step may require `sudo` if you don't have root access.
-The `setup.py` script uses `setuptools`/`distribute`.

 Usage
 -----

-The main function is `squarify` and it takes two things:
+The main function is `squarify` and it requires two things:

 * A coordinate system comprising values for the origin (`x` and `y`) and the width/height (`dx` and `dy`).
 * A list of positive values sorted from largest to smallest and normalized to the total area, i.e., `dx * dy`).

-The function returns a list of JSON objects, each one a rectangle with coordinates corresponding to the given coordinate system and area proportional to the corresponding value.
+The function returns a list of `dict`s (i.e., JSON objects), each one a rectangle with coordinates corresponding to the given coordinate system and area proportional to the corresponding value.
 Here's an example rectangle:

 ```json
 {